microsoft/vscode-docs/docs/extensions/webview.md

 Consider using a helper library to construct your html strings, or at least ensure that all content from the user's workspace is properly sanitized.

 Never rely on sanitization alone for security.
-Make sure to follow the other security best practices, such as having a content security policy, to minimize the impact of any potential content injections.
+Make sure to follow the other security best practices—such as having a [content security policy](#content-security-policy)—to minimize the impact of any potential content injections.

-### Validate messages received from webviews

-Say your webview is compromised.
-That's bad, but it is probably not the end of the world.
-Webviews are sandboxes which theoretically limits the damage that an attacker can inflict.
-But it does mean that an attacker can now execute anything that your `webview.onDidReceiveMessage` does.
-This may not be so bad if all your handler does is show notifications, but it could be very bad if the handler runs `eval` or deletes a file at given path on disk.

-In addition to other security best practices, validate all messages the webview sends to the extension.
-If these messages trigger potentially dangerous operations, make sure to prompt the user before performing that operation

 ## Persistence